jeka-dev/working-examples/kubernetes/README.md

 # A Springboot + mongoDb project deployed on Kubernetes

-This demo is based on [this Kubernetes tutorial](https://learnk8s.io/spring-boot-kubernetes-guide),
+This demo is based on [a Spring Boot Kubernetes tutorial](https://learnk8s.io/spring-boot-kubernetes-guide),

 It consists in a Springboot web app backed by a MongoDB database.

-This project showcases how we can automate Kubernetes deployment in multi-environments, using pure Java technologies, meaning by setting up an object model of the infrastructure we want to build.
+This demo showcases how we can automate Kubernetes deployment in multi-environments using pure Java technologies, by modeling the infrastructure with the Java object model paradigm.

 ## prerequisite